 1.1 This is the land and property sub category protocol which is under the overarching investment opportunities protocol, so as to provide specific guidance to officers dealing with property investment acquisitions.
-The strategy also provides guidance regarding retention of revenue producing property assets and guidelines for dealing with request by tenants or other parties to purchase or change the Council's interest in a property.
+The protocol also provides guidance regarding retention of revenue producing property assets and guidelines for dealing with request by tenants or other parties to purchase or change the Council's interest in a property.
+It also considers the generation of income through property development or other property transactions and initiatives.